 Coast’s Culinary Skills Training Program – A recipe for recovery

-Coast’s Culinary Skills Training Program is accepting applicants for the Spring 2018 cohort, starting April 3.
+Coast’s Culinary Skills Training Program is accepting applicants for the September 2018 cohort, starting in October.
 The program gives youth (between the ages of 19 and 30) recovering from mental illness or with other barriers training, mental health coaching and work experience so they can pursue a career or further education in the culinary field.
 Supported entirely by philanthropic funding, the program consists of a five-month culinary training program, which includes six-weeks of paid work experience at Coast’s Social Crust Cafe.